-At the beginning of each school year, every student will receive an Information Verification sheet which must be verified by a parent and returned to the School's Office.
-Addresses, phone numbers, email addresses and emergency contacts will be asked to be verified for accuracy.
+At the beginning of each school year, you will receive an email from DASD.
+You will need to verify or update addresses, phone numbers, email addresses and emergency contacts.
+Please be sure the information is accurate.
 If during the year, changes occur with telephone numbers or persons to contact, please notify the school.
 Your cooperation is appreciated.